tusquake/tusquake/README.md

 ---

 ###  About Me
--  Computer Science graduate with strong fundamentals in **Data Structures, Algorithms, and Database Systems**.
+-  Software Developer with strong fundamentals in **Data Structures, Algorithms, and Database Systems**.
 -  Currently focused on **Full Stack Web Development** using **React**, **Spring Boot**, and modern cloud-native tools.
 -  Passionate about **System Design**, **Scalability**, and **Microservice Architecture**.
 -  I enjoy transforming ideas into production-ready solutions through clean architecture and optimized APIs.